 You don’t have to worry about a cyclist or moron on a e-scooter / unicycle crashing into you.

 I was in Kyoto and noted how road crossings were split into 2 lanes: 1 for pedestrians and the other for cyclists.
 Very simple yet effective.
-In my country, cyclists are not required to dismount when crossing roads.
-Pedestrians, cyclists, and people using e-scooters will use the same path area to cross the road – accidents waiting to happen!
-In Singapore, you’ll also see the craziest people with no safety gear, whizzing through heavy traffic on roads and expressways – madness.
+In Singapore, cyclists are not required by law to dismount when they’re crossing roads.
+Pedestrians, cyclists, and people using e-scooters in Singapore will use the same path area to cross the road – accidents waiting to happen!
+In my country, you’ll also see the craziest people with no safety gear, whizzing through heavy traffic on roads and expressways – madness.
 They don’t need to stay away from cars, because cars had to take care and avoid those reckless people.
 Not in Japan though.
 For some reason, the PMDs trend has not caught up in Japan yet.

 Even if it’s not about using the roads, the Japanese are generally really considerate.
 On pavements, cyclists will ride with caution, making sure to keep a safe distance from pedestrians.